-We have shown on figures 10, 11, and 12, comparisons between the numerically computed functions $\Delta(u)$, and the analytical predictions.
+We have shown on Figs. 10-12 comparisons between the numerically computed functions $\Delta(u)$ and the analytical predictions.
 The corresponding analytical results are referenced in the corresponding captions.
-Hence there is no
+Hence there is no adjustable parameter in Figs. 10-12 and the agreement is excellent.